0mark/htcpcp/README.md

 echo $(( $bc*100/$c ))
 ```
 What?
 Easy: Take image, crop center of pot, grayscale, threshold, count black pixels and all pixels.
 Ratio is coffee level.
 Yes dudes, thats advanced image recognition!

+Actually, becaus of a regression in recent Kernels we could not use the Camera on the Raspi, and instead used the Camera on a PC (providing the fill level via http).
+This  Problem should be resolved in later Kernals.

 Raspi
 -----